 Home health care under this section does not include behavioral health treatment for Autism Spectrum Disorders.
-Services for behavioral health treatment for Autism Spectrum Disorders are covered under "Mental Health and Substance Use Disorder (Chemical Dependency) Services."
+Services for behavioral health treatment for Autism Spectrum Disorders are covered under "Mental Health and Substance Use Disorder Services."

-When available in your area, benefits are also available for Intensive In-Home Behavioral Health Services.
+Benefits are also available for Intensive In-Home Behavioral Health Services.
 These do not require confinement to the home.
 These services are described in the "Mental Health and Substance Use Disorder Services" section below.